Pulkit-Khandelwal/purple-mri/docker/exvivo_docker.md

 Download the image from the box into a folder named `data_for_inference` (do NOT give it any other name) and then place this folder any directory of choice, for example, `/data/username/`.

 #### Step 2: Pull the docker image
-This should pull my docker image from docker hub.
-It is a really huge file.
-`docker pull pulks/docker_hippogang_exvivo_segm:v${LATEST_TAG}`
+This should pull my docker image from docker hub, `docker pull pulks/docker_hippogang_exvivo_segm:v${LATEST_TAG}`

 #### Step 3: Run the docker container